chevere/docs/architecture/standard/immutability.md

 # Immutability Standard

-Immutability in Chevere is the concept of that an object once constructed cannot be modified throughout the lifetime of the object.
-In other words, an immutable object can't change.
+Immutability in Chevere is the concept of that an object once created cannot be modified throughout the lifetime of the object.
+An immutable object can't change.

-Although [PHP doesn't support immutability](https://wiki.php.net/rfc/immutability), Chevere use [cloning](#cloning) and [DeepCopy](#deepcopy) to provide pseudo-immutability, which for our use case  achieves the same result as the real thing.
+Although [PHP doesn't support immutability](https://wiki.php.net/rfc/immutability), Chevere uses cloning and DeepCopy to provide pseudo-immutability, which for our use case  achieves the same result.

 ## PHP objects

-In PHP objects are passed by reference.
-For the code below, `$mutable` is just a reference for some id, known as the object id.
+In PHP, objects are passed by reference.
+For the code below, `$mutable` is a reference for the object id `#12345`.
 The variable `$mutable` is just a reference.

 ```php
 $mutable = new stdClass; // id: #12345
 ```

-In code below, `$mutable` mutates (changes) from its original state but the reference (object id) is exactly the same as the previous state.
+In code below, `$mutable` changes from its original state but the reference (object id) is the same as the previous state `#12345`.

 ```php
 $mutable->prop = 'value'; // id: #12345